digital-asset/ex-structured-trade-finance/README.md

-# Read Me -- Structured Trade Finance
+# Reference Application: Structured Trade Finance
 ## Introduction

 The Structured Trade Finance application demonstrates a simplified example of creating a chain of participants between a Manufacturer and its Tier-1, Tier-2, and Tier-3 subcontractors.
 An External Auditor participant is created so Participants can request external certification for the supply chain (e.g. for Fairtrade, sustainability reporting, etc.).
 Subcontractors can request trade finance from a Bank with increased transparency because they can demonstrate their chain of partners and orders.